Bridge to SU

 100% retention rate going into spring

-All of our Summer 2022 Bridge to SU students are enrolled for the spring semester.
+All of our Summer Bridge to SU students continue from their first fall into the spring semester.

 Work with a success coach